BrepGaussian: CAD reconstruction from Multi-View Images with Gaussian Splatting: EXPERIMENTS

 \subsection{Real-World Scene}

-We further evaluate our method on real-world scenes from the ABO dataset~\cite{collins2022abo}, which provides large-scale real-world 3D object multi-views.
+We further evaluate our method on real-world scenes from the ABO dataset~\cite{collins2022abo} and smartphone photos.
 As shown in Fig.~\ref{fig:realworld}, our BrepGaussian again produces clean CAD models, demonstrating strong generalization to real-world data.